dpfernandes/class05-final-project/README.md

 ### First iteration

 ##### 1A: When I want to find a specific Job Ad I want to be able to search for the title and location at the same time;
-##### 1B: When I want to find a specific Event I want to be able to search for the title and location at the same time;
+##### 1B: When I want to find a specific Event I want to be able to search for the title and location and date range at the same time;
 ##### 1C: When I want to find a specific Mentor I want to be able to search for the title and location at the same time;
 ##### 1D: When I want to find a specific Organisation I want to be able to search for the name and location at the same time;